Juli Erickson

-Juli Erickson is an American retired voice actress.
+Juli Erickson (December 4, 1939 – December 17, 2025) was an American voice actress.
 Her earliest film appearance was a minor role in Michael Cimino's Heaven's Gate.
 She went on to appear in live-action roles in Matlock and Walker: Texas Ranger, and starred as the Pola Negri-influenced character Apollonia Kowalski in the Mariusz Kotowski-directed Holocaust film Esther's Diary (2010).

-Erickson also has a long list of English language anime voiceover credits.
+Erickson also had a long list of English language anime voiceover credits.
 Some of her notable anime appearances include the English dub of the hit manga series Fullmetal Alchemist as Pinako Rockbell, and an appearance in the feature film Evangelion: 1.0 You Are (Not) Alone.
 She also voices Tsuru and Kokoro in One Piece, Ogen in Basilisk, Setsu in Samurai 7, and Shima in Ouran High School Host Club.
 On October 26, 2018, Erickson was announced to have retired from voice acting, with her recurring roles recast.
+Erickson died on December 17, 2025, at the age of 86.